 Adults may also be sued in civil court if they provide alcohol to individuals under 21 who then hurt themselves, hurt others or damage property.

 It’s best to avoid providing minors with alcohol at all.
 However, if you do face charges for selling or providing alcohol to minors, you may work with a criminal defense attorney who can represent your interests and help assert your right to fair treatment under the law.

-To learn more about this issue, consult experienced Berks County criminal defense lawyer David R. Eshelman.
+To learn more about this issue, consult experienced Berks County criminal lawyer David R. Eshelman.